Near-record ‘dead zone’ predicted in Gulf of Mexico

 The nutrients feed algae, which die and then decompose on the sea floor, using up oxygen from the bottom up in an area along the coasts of Louisiana and Texas.

-The low-oxygen, or hypoxic, area is likely to cover about 7,800 square miles (20,200 square kilometers) — roughly the size of Massachusetts or Slovenia, NOAA said.
+The low-oxygen, or hypoxic, area is likely to cover about 7,800 square miles (20,200 square kilometers) — roughly the size of Slovenia and all the land in Massachusetts, NOAA said.
 A Louisiana-based team has estimated the dead zone will be 8,700 square miles (22,560 square kilometers).

 It will be measured during an annual July cruise by Nancy Rabalais of the Louisiana Universities Marine Consortium.

-Note: This story clarifies that NOAA forecast is an area roughly the size of the land in Massachusetts and removes incorrect reference to the size of Turkey.